Subgroup Fairness in Two-Sided Markets: Related work

 Independently, the individual definition of fairness asks for constraints to equalise the outcome across all pairs of individuals, rather than across subgroups.
 In other words, it requires that ``similar individuals should be treated similarly'' \cite{dwork2012fairness}.
-This notion of fairness has been considered by \cite{suhr2019two,NEURIPS2019_3070e6ad} in the context of ride-hailing, in two papers most closely related to ours, albeit with exponential-time solvers for the simpler market-clearing problem.
-Considering that there are multiple conflicting notions of fairness possible, we should like to consider these, and to provide efficient market-clearing mechanisms.
+This notion of fairness has been considered by \cite{suhr2019two,lesmana2019balancing} in the context of ride-hailing, in two papers most closely related to ours, albeit with exponential-time solvers for the simpler market-clearing problem.
+However, this notion requires a similarity metric to capture the truth of the ground, which relies on a task-specific assumption \cite{sharifi2019average}.
+Considering that multiple conflicting notions of fairness are possible, \cite{garcia2021maxmin} design an algorithm such that individual fairness is maximised when enforcing group-fairness constraints.
+We should like to consider these multiple constraints in matching problems. \cite{aziz2022matching,kamada2019fair}, and to provide efficient market-clearing mechanisms. \cite{cen2022regret} explores the fairness in matching market from the perspective of bandit learning.
+Another instance is the fairness resolution model \cite{awasthi2020beyond}, guided by the unfairness complaints received by the system.
+It could be a more practical way to maintain both group and individual fairness.
+We refer to \cite{del2020review} for a detailed survey of mainstream fairness notions and corresponding methodologies.

+On the other hand, there is vast research on specific problems in two-sided markets, ranging from matching between different types of users \cite{gordaliza2023making,baccara2020optimal,hu2021dynamic}, market equilibrium \cite{jacob2021ride}, price discrimination issues \cite{kostami2017pricing,jacob2021ride,tang2021gender}, to fair ranking or recommendation systems \cite{Morik2020,wang2021user,biswas2021toward,mansoury2021fairness}.
+Especially, considering users’ gender preference, \cite{tang2021gender} propose a ``female-only'' subsystem that matches safety-concerned female riders to female drivers.

-\section{Modelling Fairness in Two-Sided Markets}
+\section{Modelling fairness in two-sided markets}

-Two-sided markets \cite{rochet2004defining} model platforms that enable the interaction between the two sides: customers submitting jobs $i\in\mathcal{C}_t$, for $t\in\mathcal{T}^+$, and workers $j\in\mathcal{D}$.
+Two-sided markets \cite{rochet2004defining} model platforms that enable the interaction between the two sides: customers submitting jobs $i\in\mathcal{C}_t$, and workers $j\in\mathcal{D}$ throughout the time window $t\in\mathcal{T}$.
 For example, the system of Uber can be modelled as a two-sided market with direct connections.
-In this case, workers would be Uber drivers and jobs can be the rides of customers.
-Note that jobs are assumed to be independent from each other, although one customer might offer multiple jobs.
+In this case, workers would be Uber drivers and jobs could be the rides of customers.
+Note that jobs are assumed to be independent of each other, although one customer might offer multiple jobs.